 It’s not all just about Friesland though.
 The Fries Museum hosts other exhibits throughout the year, and there’s plenty for kids to see and do — it’s incredibly interactive and can keep you busy for a few hours, especially if the weather isn’t on your side.

 Another incredible place to visit is De Blokhuispoort, an old prison building which is now home to entrepreneurs, shops, restaurants and even a library.

 Wander through the prison gates and catch a glimpse of the surroundings for Frisian criminals back in the 18th and 19th centuries.
-It’s open seven days a week and you can even take a guided tour of the old prison each day at 2:00 pm or 4:00 pm, so you can find out all you need to know about prison life back in the olden days.
+It’s open seven days a week and you can take a guided tour of the old prison each day at 2 PM or 4 PM.

 Not sure you’re quite ready to spend the night locked in the same room as former criminals (what if ghosts do exist!)?
 Maybe you’d like to eat your lunch at Proefverlof, where you can dine on locally sourced food within the (revamped) prison walls, or out on the terrace and right on the waterfront.
 It’s a gorgeous spot to unwind for a moment and take in the laid back attitude of the city.

-Fancy a bird’s eye view of the city, so you can really capture its beauty?
+Fancy a bird’s eye view of the city?
 For those of you who aren’t afraid of heights, there are two ways you can do this in Leeuwarden.